bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 > System.InvalidOperationException: The render handle is not yet assigned.

-This usually means that the test is direclty inheriting from `ComponentBase` and not from `TestContext`.
-The solution is to inherit from `TestContext` instead.
+This usually means that the test class (Blazor component where the tests is declared in) is direclty inheriting from `ComponentBase`, as is the default for all Blazor components.

+The solution is to inherit from bUnits `TestContext` instead, i.e.:
 ```razor
 @inherits TestContext